Airs Tuesday, August 18, 2015 at 8 p.m. on KPBS TV

-"The History Of California State Parks" airs Thursday, January 3, 2013 at 9 p.m. - The first episode highlights the discovery and creation of California’s state parks system and celebrates the individuals and groups whose passion and commitment helped preserve and protect them for future generations.
+"The History Of California State Parks" repeats Tuesday, August 18, 2015 at 8 p.m. - The first episode highlights the discovery and creation of California’s state parks system and celebrates the individuals and groups whose passion and commitment helped preserve and protect them for future generations.
 It takes viewers on a scenic, cultural and historical tour of California’s state parks, highlighting the people, key events and locales that made California history.

 The episode begins with the discovery of the giant sequoias in 1852 by Augustus T. Dowd and recounts the establishment of California’s first state park, Yosemite.
 Continuing, the narrative moves through the individual stories of citizen action that preserved many of California’s most celebrated landscapes as state parks.
 Included are the coast redwoods, Big Sur, Point Lobos, Hearst Castle, Lake Tahoe and the Anza-Borrego Desert.

-"Parks For The Future" airs Thursday, January 3, 2013 at 10 p.m. - The second episode presents the very real challenges that state parks are currently facing in California.
+"Parks For The Future" (no broadcast currently scheduled) aired Thursday, January 16, 2014 at 9 p.m. - The second episode presents the very real challenges that state parks are currently facing in California.
 Among these are habitat destruction by overuse, protection of native species at the expense of recreation; reclaiming industrial brown fields to create new parks in dense urban areas; establishing historic sites that commemorate people and events from diverse cultures; and imminent park closures.

 This episode highlights the trials of balancing peaceful solitude at Anza-Borrego Desert State Park with the growing demand for “off-roading” at neighboring Ocotillo Wells State Vehicular Recreation Area.
 It then tells of the wildlife preservation efforts for the northern elephant seal and western snowy plover that sometimes limit public access along parts of the central coast.